sunshineagoo17/nextstream/README.md

 - **Feature: Recommendations**
     - Implement the recommendations page to show personalized suggestions.
-    - Use Google Cloud AI to generate recommendations based on user preferences.
     - Create the `GET /recommendations` endpoint.

 - **Feature: Scheduling**
     - Develop the schedule page where users can plan their viewing times.
     - Implement the `POST /schedule` endpoint to save user schedules.

-- **Feature: Notifications**
-    - Integrate Firebase Cloud Messaging for push notifications.
-    - Create the `POST /notifications` endpoint.
-    - Implement server-side logic to trigger notifications at the appropriate times.

 - **Feature: User Authentication**
     - Develop the registration and login pages to manage user accounts: